 Take Advantage of Automation

 The cloud’s biggest benefit – the ability to pay for only what you use – can quickly turn costly if you don’t carefully and consistently monitor your resources, especially non-production-related ones.
-In many cases these resources – development, testing, staging and quality assurance and others – are ones your organization typically needs only during the 8-to-5-Monday-to-Friday workweek.
+In many cases, these resources – development, testing, staging and quality assurance and others – are ones your organization typically needs only during the 8-to-5-Monday-to-Friday workweek.
 But if you’re also running them during evenings, weekends, holidays and other times when they aren’t needed, your organization is paying for unnecessary resources.
-That’s because AWS’ on-demand charges are based on the time that resources are running.
+That’s because AWS’s on-demand charges are based on the time that resources are running.

 Purge Your Zombies